-The categorization of investments within the hierarchy in Figure 4 is based solely upon the objectivity of the inputs used in the measurement of fair value of the investments and does not reflect the level of risk associated with the investments.
+The categorization of investments within the hierarchy in Figure 3 is based solely upon the objectivity of the inputs used in the measurement of fair value of the investments and does not reflect the level of risk associated with the investments.

 Investments classified in Level 1 of the fair value hierarchy are valued from predetermined external pricing vendors or primary dealers who source quoted prices in active markets which are readily attainable exit values of these securities.
 Investments classified in Level 2 are subject to alternative pricing sources, such as matrix pricing, and include a combination of price sources, descriptive data, and pricing models based on attributes such as spread data, sector, quality, duration, and prepayment characteristics.
 Where applicable, investment instruments classified as Level 2 are also valued using market approaches that consider benchmark interest rates or foreign exchange rates.
-Investments classified as Level 3 are valued using best available sources such as property appraisals, discounted cash flow models, and public market comparable of similar assets where applicable.
-The values are supplied by advisors or general partners who hold those or similar assets in investments vehicles they oversee.
+The values are supplied by advisors or general partners who hold those or similar assets in investment vehicles they oversee.
 These pricing sources may or may not be indicative of realizable exit value attainable for the assets.